-Currently the executive director of The National Committee of North Korea, Keith Luse will speak at our evening lecture about “North Korea and the United States: An Uncertain Future.”
+Currently the executive director of The National Committee of North Korea, Keith Luse spoke at our evening lecture about “North Korea and the United States: An Uncertain Future.”
 From 2003 to 2013 Luse served as the Republican East Asia policy advisor on the U.S. Senate Foreign Relations Committee, chaired by Senator Lugar of Indiana, whose office Luse had originally joined in 1978.
 Between 1999 and 2002, he was staff director for the Senator on the Senate Agriculture Committee.
 As part of his work on the Agriculture Committee, Luse made the first of five trips to North Korea.
 He had travelled throughout East Asia during the 1990s while in the private sector conducting research for U.S. concerns.
 In addition to Luse’s work with Senator Lugar, he has participated in several oversight projects and investigations, including assessing the integrity of the U.S.-funded humanitarian assistance process inside North Korea.
 Reports he has written for the Foreign Relations Committee include “China’s Impact on Korean Peninsula Unification and Questions for the Senate” (2012); and “North Korea and Its Nuclear Program – A Reality Check” (2008).
 The recipient of many awards, Luse has been honored with the Vietnam “Medal of Friendship” (2015) and the Philippine Legion of Honor Award (2013).
 Luse received his BA at Indiana University, where he has also done graduate work.

 Academic Lecture Series Committee

 Speakers Committee: Ann Mandel, Janet Sargent, Alison von Klemperer, Susan Bhirud, Mary Genco, Kate Larson, Martha Banks